LiaoGuoYin/Bluetooth-iOS/SunnyRunnerBlueTooth/README.md

 #  BluetoothDemo

-An iOS demo that communicate with bluetooth hardware for recording steps, distance, temperature, heartbeat.
+An iOS demo that communicates with bluetooth for recording steps, distance, temperature, heartbeat.

 ## Description